-And it's vital that we see this authority - this key - is given by Jesus to the men he sent out to proclaim his truth.
+It's vital that we see this authority - this key - is given by Jesus to the men he sent out to proclaim his truth.
 That is to say he entrusts this key to certain persons to exercise on his behalf.
 Initially it was given to the Apostles of Jesus.
 In our day it's given to the pastors of the churches.
-But the point is that Jesus entrusts the keys to someone who is to be responsible for them and to use them properly.
-He puts his authority to release people from sin into the hands - and more importantly into the mouth - of a man he's called to that task.
+But the point is that Jesus entrusts the keys to someone who is to be responsible for them and their proper use.
+He puts his authority to release people from sin into the hands - and more importantly into the mouth - of men he's called to that task.
 First and foremost, this is because faith comes by hearing the Word of God.
 It's one thing to repent of sin and pray for forgiveness believing that you have it, and quite another to actually hear the word of God's forgiveness spoken authoritatively by a man Christ has called expressly for that purpose.
-The latter gives far more assurance - and this is why Christ appoints men and makes them pastors, so that they can give this peace and assurance to the people for whom they are undershepherds for Jesus.
+The latter gives far more assurance.
+This is why Christ appoints men and makes them pastors, so that they can give this peace and assurance to the people whom they serve as undershepherds for Jesus.

 And there's another reason Jesus gives these keys to certain people to exercise for him: it's to deliver his word of judgment to those who won't acknowledge their sins or repent of them.
-You see, the same authority by which a pastor declares to you God's forgiveness in Christ compels him to declare to you that if you won't recognize what you're doing that God says is sin is indeed sin that needs to be turned from, or if you do recognize that it's sin and yet you refuse to repent - either way - then the pastor is to use the key to bind you to your sins and tell you that there is no forgiveness for you.
+You see, the same authority by which a pastor declares to you God's forgiveness in Christ compels him to declare to you that if you won't admit that what you're doing which God says is sin is indeed sin that needs to be turned from, or if you do recognize that it's sin and yet you refuse to repent - either way - then the pastor is to use the key to bind you to your sins and tell you that there is no forgiveness for you.
 As long as you do not repent you are in grave peril of losing your immortal soul.
-Now, that may sound harsh; but it's absolutely necessary.
-A doctor who knows his patient has a deadly but treatable disease isn't doing that person a favor by saying, "Why, you're fit as a fiddle; couldn't be healthier.
+That may sound harsh; but it's absolutely necessary.
+A doctor who knows his patient has a deadly but treatable disease isn't doing that person a favor by saying, "Why, you're fit as a fiddle.
 Everything's all right."
 No. A good doctor tells the patient what's killing him so he can get the proper treatment and live.
-If he did anything less, he'd be guilty of gross malpractice.
-And he'd be killing his patients.
+If he did less, he'd be guilty of gross malpractice.
+He'd be killing his patients.
 The same is true of a pastor.
 The difference is that a doctor who fails to inform a patient of an unpleasant truth might cause that person to die prematurely.
 A pastor who fails in this part of his calling might cause a soul to be lost eternally.

-And lest anyone think I'm going too far in this, I'll remind you that all of this is explained in our Catechism.
+Lest anyone think I'm going too far in this, I'll remind you that all of this is explained in our Catechism.
 Please turn with me in your hymnal to page 326.
 We'll do a little review here.
 I'll read the questions and you give the responses.